Vladimir Vauhnik: Early life

 Vauhnik was born on 24 June 1896 in Svetinje, Austria-Hungary (modern-day Slovenia) into a patriotic Slovenian family and was drawn to the military even as a young boy.
-He graduated from College Preparatory High School No. 1 in Maribor, became a cadet, and later enrolled in the Theresian Military Academy near Vienna.
+He graduated from the First Gymnasium in Maribor, became a cadet, and later enrolled in the Theresian Military Academy near Vienna.
 His parents were teachers.

 After World War I, he returned to newly established Yugoslavia and participated in the Austro-Slovene conflict in Carinthia.
 He was decorated by Yugoslav authorities for his bravery in this conflict and promoted to the rank of captain.

 Prelude to World War II

 Vauhnik was probably the first in the world who presented information that the Nazi Germany would invade Poland and Yugoslavia and later Soviet Union, based on the covert and legal methods he used.

 Based on the orders of Milan Nedić, who was Minister of Defence of the Kingdom of Yugoslavia, Vauhnik visited German supreme command twice, to secure Yugoslav interest in the port of Thessaloniki.